Safechainsol.com

 The Role of Leadership

+Disruption management is not solely a procurement responsibility.
 Effective risk management requires collaboration across:

 - Operations